-The word lost is very easy in use and simple to remember.
+The word lost is very easy to use and simple to remember.
 It is past tense of verb lose.
 Being a verb, it follows a subject of any kind.
-We use the word lost in a sentence when we are unable to find something since very long.
-Look at example given below:-
+We use the word lost in a sentence when we are unable to find something for very long.
+Look at the example given below:-

-- John lost his wallet in during journey.
+- John lost his wallet in during the journey.

 The word lost can be used as an adjective.
 An adjective is a part of speech that adds something to a noun.
 Read the sentences below.

-- The lost child was found by police from neighboring town.
+- The lost child was found by police from a neighboring town.

 Use of word lost in Examples: